Liga Indonesia Second Division

-Liga Indonesia Second Division (Indonesian: Divisi Dua Liga Indonesia) is the fourth level football league in the Indonesian football competition system.
-Currently, this competition, along with First Division and Third Division, is managed by the Amateur League Board of the Football Association of Indonesia (PSSI).
+Liga Indonesia Second Division (Indonesian: Divisi Dua Liga Indonesia) was the fourth level football league in the Indonesian football competition system.
+This competition, along with First Division and Third Division, is managed by the Amateur League Board of the Football Association of Indonesia (PSSI).

 This level of Indonesian football is amateur and is run on a national level.
 This competition is for players under the age of twenty-three years and is part of the youth player development program.

-After the establishment of the Liga Nusantara in 2014, the Second Division will be dissolved.
+After the establishment of the Liga Nusantara in 2014, the Second Division was dissolved.